joelytin/joelytin/README.md

 <h4 align="left">Hi 👋!
-My name is Joely and I'm a Software Engineering student, from Malaysia.</h4>
+My name is Joely and I'm a Software Engineer, from Malaysia.</h4>

 ###